 OB making my life easier as I work on the plank installing the 1×4’s.

 Maintaining the Intello After Installation

-Unfortunately, there was a delay in getting shingles on our roof, due in large part to our first, disorganized plumber (again, more on this later).
-Consequently, we were in the awkward position of having our ceiling air barrier and service core all set up, but every time it rained we still had a leaking roof.
-In most areas, it wasn’t a big deal, but in about a dozen spots rain would collect and, if heavy enough, it would bulge the Intello as the Intello carried the weight of the captured water.
-To relieve, and ultimately to avoid, this pressure, I cut small slits in the Intello where the rain would consistently collect.
+Unfortunately, there was a delay in getting shingles on our roof, due in large part to our first disorganized and incompetent plumber (again, more on this later).
+Consequently, we were in the awkward position of having our ceiling air barrier and service core all set up but every time it rained we still had a leaking roof.
+In most areas it wasn’t a big deal, but in about a dozen spots rain would collect and, in some cases, cause a bulge in the Intello as it held up the weight of the captured water.
+To relieve and ultimately to avoid this pressure, I cut small slits in the Intello where the rain would consistently collect.